PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning

-\textbf{Observation 3: Unaware of label and fine-tuned model privacy.} Existing device-server collaborative FT frameworks allow local retention of raw input data while requiring transmission of ground-truth labels to the server for loss calculation and partial parameter updates, e.g., updating deep layers in split learning or side-network parameters in MobiLLM.
+\textbf{Observation 3: Unaware of label privacy.} Existing device-server collaborative FT frameworks allow local retention of raw input data while requiring transmission of ground-truth labels to the server for loss calculation and partial parameter updates, e.g., updating deep layers in split learning or side-network parameters in MobiLLM.
 It may introduce systemic privacy vulnerabilities for label-sensitive applications, such as generative content creation or medical diagnostics.
-For instance, healthcare labels often contain highly sensitive information (e.g., disease diagnoses or genetic conditions).
-Moreover, these designs may inadvertently expose fine-tuned models.
-In MobiLLM, the server can combine the tuned side-network with the publicly known backbone model to replicate the device-specific fine-tuned LLM.
-Similarly, in split learning, although servers only update partial tunable parameters, they could maintain synchronized copies of client-side shallow layer initializations and mirror parameter updates to assemble the full model.
-While the U-shaped split learning variants (shown in Fig.~\ref{fig:SLandMobiLLM}(b)) keep labels locally, they fundamentally double the bidirectional activation/gradient transmission cycles, incurring excessive communication cost and increasing training latency as discussed in Observation 2.
+For instance, healthcare labels often contain highly sensitive information (e.g., disease diagnoses or genetic conditions), and in generation tasks, the labels can even be part of the raw input data.
+While the U-shaped split learning variants keep labels locally, they fundamentally double the bidirectional activation/gradient transmission cycles, incurring excessive communication cost and increasing training latency as discussed in Observation 2.